This scheme gives policymakers and research scientists an opportunity to experience each other’s worlds.

 Each year 30 research scientists are paired with UK parliamentarians and civil servants.
 They learn about each other’s work by spending time together in Westminster and the researcher’s institutions.

 Those taking part gain an insight into how research findings can help inform policy making, and come away with a better understanding of how they can get involved.
-Find out who has taken part in previous years.

 How does the scheme work?